A woman in a business suit looking at a stack of paperwork labelled Tax Permits

 What’s the difference between an exemption certificate and a resale certificate?

-Exemption certificate” is an umbrella term for any document that allows tax-exempt purchases based on the status or circumstances of the purchaser.
+• An exemption certificate is a document that allows tax-exempt purchases based on the status or circumstances of the purchaser.

 Can I use the same resale certificate in every state?